JavaScript Advance Interview Questions & Answers

 What is currying in JavaScript?

-We can process a function by passing all arguments at one and can return result.
-But When a function takes arguments one by one and each time it return a function that takes second argument until all arguments have been fulfilled.
+We can process a function by passing all arguments at once and can return the result.
+But When a function takes arguments one by one and each time it returns a function that takes a second argument until all arguments have been fulfilled.
 So It is called curring.

-So when a function, instead of taking all arguments at one time, takes the first one and return a new function that takes the second one and returns a new function which takes the third one, and so forth, until all arguments have been fulfilled.
+So when a function, instead of taking all arguments at one time, takes the first one and returns a new function that takes the second one and returns a new function that takes the third one, and so forth, until all arguments have been fulfilled.

 sum(1,2,3,4) turns to sum(1)(2)(3)(4);